HjaldrKhilji/C-and-C-plus-plus-notes/README.md

-Just basic nodes, and projects for my personal use
+Just basic notes, and projects for my personal use